enasca/helper-containers/backup/README.md

 # Backup to autofs

-A sidecar container which shares a volume with the main service and archives it to an autofs remote destination.
+A sidecar container which shares a volume with the main service and archives it to a remote filesystem mounted on the host.
-The container assumes that the autofs setup is done by the host, therefore the destination will simply appear upon access.
+The container assumes that the mountpoint is already set up.

 ## Getting started